-The Brooks School Athletic Hall of Fame was established to honor those individuals who have made exceptional contributions to the quality and tradition of Brooks School athletics.
+The Brooks School Athletics Hall of Fame was established to honor those individuals who have made exceptional contributions to the quality and tradition of Brooks School athletics.
 Student athletes, coaches, managers, and administrators will all be eligible for selection into the Hall of Fame.
 Athletes and managers will first become eligible upon the fifth anniversary of the end of their final year at Brooks.
 Coaches and administrators will first become eligible upon their retirement from Brooks.

 While not exclusive, the following attributes should be principal factors in making appropriate selections for induction into the Hall of Fame: